Choosing the Right Theme for Your Child

 What if they change their mind?

 Here's the thing: they'll come back to it.
 Kids are cyclical.
-That dinosaur phase isn't gone.
+That superhero phase isn't gone.
 It's just hibernating.
 When it resurfaces (and it will), the book will be waiting.
 We've had parents tell us that books their kids initially ignored became their absolute favorites months later.

 Tips from parents who've been there